Lego RoboRiders: Dust RoboRider

-Dust searches for the enemies in the much-dreaded Desert-Realm.
+Dust, which is another Lego toy figure, searches for the enemies in the much-dreaded Desert-Realm within the theme of the product line.
 There are howling sandstorms that are very difficult to navigate through, the terrain is very tough to drive in, and there is always a danger of drowning in quicksand or monster sandstorms.
 Dust's main enemies are the sand pits.
 Dust is armed with two spears, and is also armed with a wheel launcher.
-His colors are tan and gray.
+His colors are tan and grey.